 Of course, lower contrast guys can wear patterned shirts too.
 Just adjust the amount of contrast to match yourself.
 Here’s a low contrast guy in a lower contrast patterned shirt.
 Like our Navy Gingham Broadcloth Custom Dress Shirt featured above.

 Got blue eyes?
 Then you should wear shirts like our Purple & Blue Fine Check Custom Dress Shirt When you’re choosing a shirt pattern, consider your contrast first and you won’t go wrong.

 Remember when you first looked in the mirror and we asked you to note the other colors on your face?
 We said we’d come back to that and now we’ve arrived at that all important section.
 Let’s say you noted that your lips have a distinctly reddish-purple tone that adds character to your face, like the guy featured here.
 Bring out that distinguishing feature by echoing the color with your shirt pattern and you get a killer look, like this:

-This little trick works especially well on patterned shirts, but you can use the same technique to choose colors of solid shirts, like this pink shirt which brings out this gent’s natural ruddy complexion.
+This little trick works especially well on patterned shirts, like this one, but you can use the same technique to choose colors of solid shirts, like this pink shirt which brings out this gent’s natural ruddy complexion.

 This style tip even works for other items besides shirts.
 Take a look at the best dressed men you know and you’ll probably find that they create this kind of color harmony, intentionally or not, when they choose clothes.

 Where To Go From Here?

 So now you should be able to pick that ultimate collection of dress shirts.
 You’ll have no more time wasted trying different shirts.
 No more worrying about your shirts matching.
 You’ll be able to choose with confidence.
 Ready to build that collection right now?
 If so, we’re ready for you.